-- ✓ Compile your own recipe, it may be a starter, starch, protein dish, vegetable or dessert.
+- ✓ Compile your own recipe, it may be a starter, starch, protein dish, vegetable, or dessert.
 The recipe should not be complicated.
 It is advisable that students use what is available in the kitchen storeroom. - ✓ Prepare the recipe on the date agreed upon with the hotel manager/mentor.
-This date will be determined by how busy the hotel is, as long as a student can be given an opportunity to do recipe development before he/she finishes his/her training with the specific hotel. - ✓ Organise a panel that will do sensory evaluation of the recipe chosen (± 3) . - ✓ Design a sensory evaluation sheet to be used on the day of the evaluation and make copies according to the number of the panel. - ✓ Prepare the food item then ask the panel to evaluate the dish you made on the date agreed upon with your mentor. - ✓ Set the table in a proper way for the panel. - ✓ Give feedback of what the panel said by including all the sensory evaluation sheets used as well as photos captured on the day when you submit the project. - ✓ (NB: include picture of the dish on your portfolio)
+This date will be determined by how busy the hotel is, if a student can be given an opportunity to do recipe development before he/she finishes his/her training with the specific hotel. - ✓ Organise a panel that will do sensory evaluation of the recipe chosen (±3). - ✓ Design a sensory evaluation sheet to be used on the day of the evaluation and make copies according to the number of the panel. - ✓ Prepare the food item then ask the panel to evaluate the dish you made on the date agreed upon with your mentor. - ✓ Set the table in a proper way for the panel. - ✓ Give feedback of what the panel said by including all the sensory evaluation sheets used as well as photos captured on the day when you submit the project.
+After you have completed this task, you should be confident enough to develop any kind of a recipe. - √ (NB: include colourful pictures in your assignment)

-Below is the evaluation sheet to be used by the manager when the student is executing the task.
-This should be submitted with the portfolio.
+Below is the evaluation sheet to be used by the kitchen manager when the student is executing the task.
+This should be submitted with the project/portfolio.

 Description of tasks Total marks Marks obtained

 Setting the meeting on time 5

 Initiative of student during the discussion 5

 Food production

 Recipe choice 5

 Ordering in time 5

 Hygiene and Safety 5

 MANAGER/MENTOR'S TOTAL MARK 25

-PLATE EVALUATION- Sensory evaluation sheet to be compiled by student.
-Appearance; Taste; Texture: Consistency; Portion size 25
+PLATE EVALUATION- Sensory evaluation sheet to 25

+be compiled by student.
+Appearance; Taste;

+Texture: Consistency; Portion size

 TOTAL MARK 50